futoin/specs/draft/ftn8_security_concept.md

 This is default method to be used for most cases.

 * Client connects to Service
+* If Client gets "Unauthorized" error on request, clients asks for AuthService redirection URL
-* Service redirects Client to AuthService with special parameters, identifying
+* Service provides AuthService URL with special parameters to Client, identifying
     1) requesting Service (deduced from HMAC key ID) and 2) required security level
     3) random token associated with Client (must not be sensitive information)
     4) hmac signature made with Shared Secret.